Ericsson/dataplanebook/_sources/glossary.rst.txt

       latency and internal queuing latency).
 This is not how the term is used in this book.

+   Program order
+      Operations are said to be done in program order if their results are globally visible in the same order as the operations were specified in the program's source code.

    RAN
       The Radio Access Network (RAN) is the network that sits between the :term:`UE` and the :term:`CN` in a mobile telecommuncations system.

+   RFS
+      See :term:`RSS`.

+   RSS
+      Receive Side Scaling.
+A NIC function which distributes packets to different NIC RX descriptor queues, usually based on the source and destination IP.
+If transport layer fields are taken into a account, the same function is sometimes called Receive Flow Scaling (RFS).

    Slow path
       The part of a data plane application that process exception traffic.

+   Sequence counter
+      A sequence counter is a low-overhead reader-writer synchronization mechanism.

    SNMP
       The Simple Network Management Protocol is a network management